 When you cash out a 401(k), your employer will withhold 20% in federal income taxes and 2% to 8% in state income taxes.
 All money is considered earned income and could bump you into a higher tax bracket.
 Obviously larger withdrawals will result in more income tax and a higher tax bracket.

 On the other hand, when you take a distribution from an IRA, you choose what amount to withhold for taxes.
 This comes in handy when you know what your tax rate is going to be.
 It also keeps you from giving the government an “interest-free loan”. (aka a tax refund)

 —Bonus tip: Age 55 rule

 We've established that rolling into an IRA is the best option.
-If you’re between the ages 55-59 ½, be certain you don't need to take advantage of this penalty free option before you roll all of the money.
+If you’re between the ages 55 and 59 ½, be certain you don't need to take advantage of this penalty-free option before you roll all of the money.

 With the Age 55 rule, penalties may not apply if you were terminated or resigned from your job at that age or older.
 Remember your 401(k) distribution will still be subject to federal income taxes.

-The age 55 rule only applies to money in employee-sponsored retirement plans.
+The age 55 rule only applies to money in employer-sponsored retirement plans.
 So once you roll your money to an IRA, you can’t go back and use the age 55 rule.

-One thing I can tell you is that some savings is better than none.
+One thing I can tell you is that “some savings” is always better than none.
 Hopefully this serves as a valuable guide to help you manage a profitable 401(k) account.